 If you want to read the original version, you’ll have to learn Spanish and enjoy it as it was meant to be read.
 Remember, there are advantages to all Spanish learning methods, so the key is to find a method that works well for you.

 Spanish architecture is also a sight to behold.
 There are so many Spanish cities where you can enjoy Gothic architecture, especially when it comes to cathedrals.
 Spain’s numerous old universities are also marvels of architecture.
 You can find completely different architectural styles next to one another in your typical Spanish city.

-If you want to visit an architecturally-rich city, you have to go to Barcelona and visit the Sagrada Familia, the famous unfinished cathedral designed by the Catalan architect Antoni Gaudi.
-That said, the country’s capital, Madrid, is also home to plenty of architectural wonders.
+If you want to visit an architecturally-rich city, Barcelona is a good place to start.
+Whilst there, you can visit the Sagrada Familia, the famous unfinished cathedral designed by the Catalan architect Antoni Gaudi.
+The country’s capital, Madrid, is also home to plenty of architectural wonders.

 Barcelona is home to so many artistic wonders.
 (Source: pixabay.com)

 There’s also plenty of other cities with architecture of note: The Guggenheim Museum in Bilbao, the Reina Sofia Museum in Madrid, and the City of Arts and Sciences in Valencia, for example.

 If you want to enjoy this kind of cultural diversity, Spain is the place to go.
 So why not get started with your Spanish tutorials today and plan a trip to Spain?